 Jim Eggleston, Lead Instructor

-Being the oldest instructor here at Mathnasium Zionsville, I will no doubt have the longest story.
-Sorry to give you a book to read.
-I have had a varied and fulfilling life up to this point, but for sure this latest chapter of my life has been the most enjoyable.
 I spent 12 years in the US Air Force after graduating as an engineer from Purdue University way back in 1982.
-Wow, were the Beatles still together then?
-Answer – no they broke up 12 years before that.
 Then I worked for a couple of government contractors for 15 years helping provide fighter aircraft and combat radios to our armed forces.
 Then, I lost my job as our company downsized during the recession, and at 50 years old I was having difficulty finding an engineering job in the Fort Wayne area.
 So I decided to transition to teaching as many in STEM jobs have done, and after finishing my certification program at Indiana-Purdue Fort Wayne, I found a middle school math teaching position at a small, parochial school.
-However, my wife’s job changed after only two years of teaching there and we followed her this time to her new position here in the Carmel/Indy area.
+However, after only two years of teaching there and I moved here in the Carmel/Indy area.
 Although I enjoyed teaching in a classroom, it was a bit exhausting, so I decided to try helping kids with math in a different environment – after school.
 I saw a newspaper article a few years ago about Ron’s decision to start a Mathnasium in Zionsville.
-I read some more about Mathnasium and it sounded great, so I came here and, as they say, the rest is history.
+I read some more about Mathnasium and it sounded great, and as they say, the rest is history.
 I always did okay in math through college, but I did have other college courses where I struggled a lot, so I know what it feels like to not understand something someone is trying to teach you.
-So now I can really enjoy helping kids who are struggling to understand math or help them to know more.
+Now I can really enjoy helping kids who are struggling to understand math or help them to know more.
 Hopefully I can help you!

 Larry Martinek, Creator of the Mathnasium Method